GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/requirements/index.md

 title: "Manifest - Requirements"
 seoTitle: "Chrome Extensions Manifest: requirements"
 date: 2013-05-12
-updated: 2022-11-15
+updated: 2023-06-19
 description: Reference documentation for the requirements property of manifest.json.
 ---

 Technologies required by the extension.
 Hosting sites such as the Chrome Web Store may use this list to dissuade users from installing extensions that will not work on their computer.
-Supported requirements currently include "3D" and "plugins"; additional requirements checks may be added in the future.
+Additional requirements checks may be added in the future.

-The "3D" requirement denotes GPU hardware acceleration.
-The "webgl" requirement refers to the [WebGL API][1].
+The "3D" requirement denotes GPU hardware acceleration, and takes either "webgl" or "css3d" as valid values.
+The "webgl" requirement refers to the [WebGL
+API][1].
 For more information on Chrome 3D graphics support, see the help article on [WebGL and 3D graphics][2].
 You can list the 3D-related features your extension requires, as demonstrated in the following example: